tenable/terrascan-rego-editor/CONTRIBUTING.md

    Now you can make your changes locally.
 4. Install the package dependencies by running `npm install`
 5. Compile the code by running `tsc -p ./` or `npm run compile`
-6. You can press F5 on VSCode to start debugging the extension
+6. You can press F5 on VS Code to start debugging the extension
-7. To create a VSCode .vsix package for the extension, run `npm install -g vsce` and then `vsce package`.
+7. To create a VS Code .vsix package for the extension, run `npm install -g vsce` and then `vsce package`.

 ## Community Guidelines